 The offsite build method reduces the amount of work (and therefore the noise and traffic) at the site.
 A consolidation centre ensures that deliveries are reduced to set times too, while dedicated traffic marshals along the main access route to site further reduce disruption to the local residents and community.
 Meanwhile site traffic is limited through Longcross’ ‘cycle to site’ scheme, providing transport for staff through the busy city centre using locally procured bicycles.

 Engaging with the local community is vital to Longcross’ work as a considerate constructor and Castle Mill is no exception – Longcross is providing a significant amount of local employment throughout the duration of the project.
+All Oxfordshire County Council planning issues have been adhered to.

 The main contractor is also working with the wider community: a badger-watch scheme offers local community groups the chance to view badgers using the alternative habitats Longcross has set up for them during and after the site works.
 A temporary bridge provides pedestrians alternative access where a cycle path has been closed.
 Communication with site neighbours including Network Rail, Oxford Railway Station and a local nursery school maintains good relations.
 Working with the charitable trust Crisis Café in Oxford, Longcross is donating all profits from the onsite canteen run by Crisis to help the homeless people of Oxford.